manushikapoor/Java/README.md

 ```
-I will upload programs related to core java here.
+I will upload programs related to java here.
 ```
 # Day 1
 1. Java application with a main method, run by command line and produce console output.